Hydrocortisone Cream

 This is not an exhaustive list of side effects.
 A full list of side effects can be found within the patient information leaflet enclosed with your medicine.

-If you experience any side effects to Hydrocortisone Cream, regardless of whether they are listed above or in the patient information leaflet supplied with your medicine, report them to your doctor.
+If you experience any side effects from Hydrocortisone Cream, regardless of whether they are listed above or in the patient information leaflet supplied with your medicine, report them to your doctor.

 Allergies